Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

+Bernoulli or network observations are common in multiple fields.
+Our iteration Theorem~\ref{thm:refinement} holds for Bernoulli models, but our initialization Theorem~\ref{thm:initial} does not.
+Moreover, our current dTBM is insufficient to address sparsity with decaying mean tensor.
+Here, we provide extra discussions for Bernoulli initialization and strategies under sparse settings.

-~ The main difficulty to establish the statistical guarantee for Bernoulli observations lies in the initialization Sub-algorithm~\hyperref[alg:main]{1}.
-Theorem~\ref{thm:refinement} still holds for Bernoulli observations once the initialization accuracy satisfies the upper bound~\eqref{eq:ini} in Theorem~\ref{thm:initial}.
+\begin{itemize}[wide] \item \textit{Extension to dense binary dTBMs.} The main difficulty to establish initialization guarantees for Bernoulli observations lies in the denoising step (lines 1-2 in Sub-algorithm~\hyperref[alg:main]{1}).
 We now provide a high-level explanation for the technical difficulty when applying Theorem~\ref{thm:initial} to Bernoulli observations.

 The derivation of Theorem~\ref{thm:initial} relies on the upper bound of the estimation error for the mean tensor in Lemma~\ref{lem:two-step_esterror}; i.e., with high probability

 where $\tX = \bbE\tY$ and $\hat \tX$ is defined in Step 2 of Sub-algorithm~\hyperref[alg:main]{1}.
-Unfortunately, the inequality~\eqref{eq:prop1} holds only for i.i.d.\ sub-Gaussian observations while Bernoulli observations are generally not identically distributed.
+Unfortunately, the inequality~\eqref{eq:prop1} holds only for i.i.d.\ sub-Gaussian observations, while Bernoulli observations are generally not identically distributed.